-As Justice is Sought for Do Kwon, South Korea’s Crypto Scene Emerges From Terra Luna’s Shadow
+As Justice Is Sought for Do Kwon, South Korea’s Crypto Scene Emerges From Terra’s Shadow

 “AML regulation is good to get rid of bad actors, such as those doing money laundering or terror financing,” Park added.
 “The problem is the government has not legislated other regulation.”

-The arrest of Do Kwon has helped bring crypto assets back into the regulatory spotlight, adding some urgency to a long delayed process, Coindesk Korea reported.
+The arrest of Do Kwon has helped bring crypto assets back into the regulatory spotlight, adding some urgency to a long-delayed process, CoinDesk Korea reported.
 One crypto-related bill could be voted on as soon as this month, and another could be considered next month.
 The bills address protection of user deposits as well as the prohibition of the use of undisclosed information, manipulation of market prices and illegal transactions.

-"Last year, the Tera-Luna scandal was still unresolved, followed by the FTX scandal.
-The pace of change in the digital asset market is very fast, so related bills should be carefully enacted according to the situation," Yoon Chang-hyun, a member of the National Assembly, told CoinDesk Korea in late March.
+"Last year, the Tera-luna scandal was still unresolved, followed by the FTX scandal.
+The pace of change in the digital-asset market is very fast, so related bills should be carefully enacted according to the situation," Yoon Chang-hyun, a member of the National Assembly, told CoinDesk Korea in late March.

-"The bill on digital asset trading (currently pending in the National Assembly) is expected to be passed within the second quarter of this year," Yoon said.
+"The bill on digital-asset trading (currently pending in the National Assembly) is expected to be passed within the second quarter of this year," Yoon said.
 The first step is to enact a transaction law, and the second step is to enact a basic law."

-There was one sign of progress in February, when Korea issued guidance on security token offerings, or STOs.
-“The Korean government didn’t want to permit token-type securities in general even though they had designated regulatory sandboxes for four STO projects.
+There was one sign of progress in February, when Korea issued guidance on security token offerings, or STO.
+“The Korean government didn’t want to permit token-type securities in general, even though they had designated regulatory sandboxes for four STO projects.
 These guidelines are a big change,” Park explained.
 But a more careful look at the guidelines shows they are not as progressive as they first look.

 “The fact that the FSC announced STO guidelines is good news for crypto.
 But if you go into the details of that guideline, they have a restrictive attitude toward the extent of STOs.
 For instance, they essentially exclude public blockchains,” Park said.